Bible Prophecy in Chronology series (post #8)

 As for the description of these Jews, first we’re told they are “redeemed from the earth” and “follow the Lamb wherever He goes” (Revelation 14:3-4).
 This means that these Jews will place their belief in Jesus Christ as Savior and thus become Christians (Galatians 3:13, Ephesians 1:7, Titus 2:14).
 Since they miss out on the Rapture, their salvation experiences must occur immediately following it in the earliest days of the tribulation period.

 Fourth, these Jews will be “firstfruits to God and to the Lamb” (Revelation 14:4).
-This phrase can be understood in different ways.
+This phrase can be understood in various ways.
 It can mean these 144,000 will literally be the first people to get saved in the tribulation period.
 Or, it can mean they will be the first of the remnant of Jews who will accept Christ as their Messiah in the tribulation period.
-Or, it can mean, like the Old Testament law’s firstfruits offerings, they will be set apart especially for God (Leviticus 23:9-14, Deuteronomy 26:1-11).
+Then again, it can also mean that, like the Old Testament law’s firstfruits offerings, they will be set apart especially for God (Leviticus 23:9-14, Deuteronomy 26:1-11).

 About all we can say for sure about the seal the 144,000 Jews will carry is that it will be a seal of protection.
 We know this because we’re told that in the tribulation period no harm will be allowed to come to the sea or the trees of planet earth until each of the 144,000 receives his seal (Revelation 7:1-3).
 This means that no matter what happens upon the earth during the events of the tribulation period, these 144,000 Jews will be protected from harm until they have fulfilled their ministry.

 And how long will that ministry be?
 It will last for the first three-and-a-half years of the tribulation period.
-That will be long enough, though, for them to evangelize the entire world.
+But that will be long enough for them to evangelize the entire world.
 Have you ever heard Christ’s words from Matthew 24:14?
 “And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come”?
-If you have heard these words, do you know the specific context in which Jesus spoke them?
+If you’ve heard those words, do you know the specific context in which Jesus spoke them?
 He spoke them as a part of The Olivet Discourse, His greatest teaching on the tribulation period.

 And how many people will these Jews win to Christ?
 The Bible doesn’t give us an exact number, but it does describe the group as “a great multitude which no one could number, of all nations, tribes, peoples, and tongues” (Revelation 7:9, 13-14).
 Prophecy expert David Reagan tells the story of how he once called Zola Levitt, a Jewish Christian, and asked his thoughts on the ministry of the 144,000.
 Levitt told him, “Before the tribulation is over, we (Jews) are going to convert more people to Jesus than you Gentiles have done in the past 2,000 years.”
 He’s probably right.